 - Choral Conductor: Christmas Open House – The White House

-Additional production credits include his role as Narrator/Talent and Music Director for the 2011 and 2012 productions of the Texas Rose Festival.
+Additional production credits for Mark include his role as Narrator/Talent and Music Director for the 2011 and 2012 productions of the Texas Rose Festival.
 As a regular in the Contemporary and Commercial Music Industry, he toured nationally for the Oral Roberts and Jimmy Swaggart ministries in Tulsa, Baton Rouge, Nashville and Hollywood.
-Former voice students have won the “Dove” and “Grammy” awards, and have music placements on TV shows, including Glee and Jane By Design.

 As an oratorio soloist, Mark has sung with numerous community and arts organizations including the Montreat Bach Festival, the Tulsa Little Symphony Orchestra, Tyler Civic Choral and the Texas Vocal Arts Ensemble, for which he is also Managing Director.
 His many symphonic, concert and recital appearances include works by Purcell, Bach, Haydn, Mozart, Beethoven, Mendelssohn, Gounod, Rutter, Stainer and others.

 Among his favorite operatic stage roles are the evil henchman (Spoletta, Tosca), the conniving lawyer (Don Curzio, Figaro), the protective older brother (Sam, Susanna) and the traveling Magi (Kaspar, Amahl).
 His focused and flexible lyric tenor voice has been heard in performances with Asheville Lyric Opera, Baton Rouge Opera, Opera East Texas (nee Longview Opera) and the Four Corners Opera.